DanielaPQ/C/PIA/README.md

 With the help of Systems Engineer Norma Carrillo

 ## Self appraisal
-complexity 2 (neither too complicated nor too simple).    functionality 2 (one thing I tried to add didn't worked).   code 3(I clean it up, I added the necesary comments, variable names are related).   storage 3 (I used files .c, .h and .txt, I used a structure).    documentation 2 ( spelling is correct, the video quality is not the best but I explain in detail the functionality of the code).
+complexity 2 (neither too complicated nor too simple). functionality 2 (one thing I tried to add didn't worked).
+code 3(I cleaned it up, I added the necesary comments, variable names are related).
+storage 3 (I used files .c, .h and .txt, I used a structure).
+documentation 2 ( spelling is correct, the video quality is not the best but I explain in detail the functionality of the code).
 12/15